 - ½ cup toasted pine nuts or other nuts or seeds

-- 6 oz 1 heaping cup wild greens, blanched, shocked, and chopped
+- 6 oz 1 heaping cup greens such as kale, blanched, shocked, and finely chopped

 - ½ cup fresh dill mint or cilantro

-- 2 Tablespoons finely diced preserved or fermented lemons (optional, but a great way to make a cold appetizer pop!)
+- 2 Tablespoons finely diced preserved or fermented lemons (optional)

 - Kosher salt and pepper to taste

 - ¼ teaspoon Baharat spice pumpkin pie spice, or a mix of cumin, cinnamon, nutmeg, and black pepper

 - Soak the rice in water for an hour.
 Then drain.

 - Sweat the garlic in the oil until golden in the oil, then add the green onion and cook for 5 minutes or until tender.